This page describes some of the most common mistakes that webmasters make when designing for mobile.

 Slow Mobile Pages

-It is very important to make sure your mobile site loads quickly.
+It's important to make sure your mobile site loads quickly.
 Users can become very frustrated if they have to wait a long time to see your content.

 Use Google PageSpeed Insights to discover if your page has any issues that can slow your pages down, focusing on the "Speed" sub-section.
 Try to address the issues marked as "Should Fix."